buttonsrtoys/registrar/README.md

 # registrar

-Flutter packages that manages a registry of services and ChangeNotifiers.
+Flutter package that manages a registry of services and ChangeNotifiers.

 `registrar` is similar to `get_it` in that it registers and unregisters models using lazy loading.
 A difference is the lifecycles of the registry items are bound to its widgets `Registrar` and `MultiRegistrar`.
 E.g., when the `Registrar` widget is added to the widget tree, it registers its model.
 When it is remove from the tree, it unregisters.